Greg Richardson: Amateur career

-Athletic career
+Professional career

-Known as "The Flea", Richardson turned pro in 1982.
-Richardson's professional boxing career peaked in February 1991, when he scored an upset victory over Raúl Pérez and won the WBC world bantamweight title.
+Known as "The Flea", Richardson debuted in professional boxing in 1982.
+In February 1991, he defeated Raúl Pérez and won the WBC world bantamweight title.
 Trained by Earl Charity, Richardson's quick reflexes were credited with earning him a 12-round unanimous decision over Perez, who held the title for almost 28 months.
 He defended the title against Victor Rabanales, before losing the belt to Joichiro Tatsuyoshi in 1991.
 In 1992 he moved down in weight to take on WBC super flyweight title holder Moon Sung-kil, but lost a majority decision.
 He retired in 1996.

 During his career, Richardson also held the NABF Bantamweight Title, as well as the USBA Bantamweight and Super Bantamweight Titles.